Snowflake-Labs/sf-samples/samples/streamlit-in-snowflake/sis-deploy/README.md

 # Set up local environment

-Because streamlit-in-snowflake uses conda to install and packages, it's best to install conda locally and use that
+Because streamlit-in-snowflake uses conda to install and packages, it's best to install conda locally and use that.
+These are defined in environment.yml

-Add `streamlit==1.26.0` (the latest streamlit version available on Snowflake as-of 2024-02-13), `python==3.8.13` (the default python version on Snowflake currently) and `snowflake-snowpark-python` to the environment.yml file.
-It should look something like this:

 ```yml
 name: sf_env